-- Sniper Wolf wears a collar, though whether it holds any meaning besides tying her to her wolves, being Fetish Fuel, and symbolizing the enclosure of war and conflict that her entire life was taken up by is unclear.
+- Sniper Wolf from Metal Gear Solid wears a collar, though whether it holds any meaning besides tying her to her wolves, and symbolizing the enclosure of war and conflict that her entire life was taken up by is unclear.

-- The Neverwinter Nights add on 'Shadows of Undrentide' has the player wearing a control collar for at lest on chapter.
-It shock them if they wander in the wrong direction and shatters after the death of the slave master
+- The Neverwinter Nights add on 'Shadows of Undrentide' has the player wearing a slave collar for the final chapter.
+It shocks them if they wander in the wrong direction and shatters after the death of the slave master.

 - The Elder Scrolls III: Morrowind have a play on this in Slaves' Bracers, which are left and right bracers worn by slaves that drain their magicka.

 - Potemkin of Guilty Gear wears one.
-There used to be a bomb in it, and even without the bomb it makes independent movement very difficult.
-He wears it as a reminder of what he's surpassed (and fighting it is what gave him his tremendous muscle mass).
-This overlaps with Restraining Bolt, since step one of his Instant Kill is taking the collar off.
+There used to be a bomb in it, and even without the bomb it makes movement very difficult.
+He wears it as a reminder of what he's been though.
+This overlaps with Power Limiter, since step one of his Instant Kill is taking the collar off.